-There is a good chance that your RTC isn’t giving out atomic values when you read through the various registers associated with timekeeping.
+There is a good chance that your RTC isn’t giving out atomic values when you read through various registers associated with timekeeping.
 This means that if an update to one of those registers happens while you are reading, you may end up with the wrong value.
 Therein lies your race condition.

 In software terms, atomic access to a variable means that only one process (in a multithreading system) can have access to it at any given time.
 In the embedded world, one may think that all variables are atomic as there is no multithreading.
-But on the contrary, Interrupt Service Routines (ISR) are a close match to a separate thread and may cause what is called as a race condition if variables that are shared across the main program and the ISR.
+But on the contrary, Interrupt Service Routines (ISR) are a close match to a separate thread and may cause what is called as a race condition, if variables are shared across the main program and the ISR.

-Let’s say you are working on an 8 bit system and you have an uint16_t counter that is being incremented by an ISR.
-The rest you your code is using this variable for some application.
+Let’s say you are working on an 8 bit system and you have a uint16_t counter that is being incremented by an ISR.
+The rest of your code is using this variable for some application.
 A read of the variable is such that the upper byte is taken first and then shifted 8 times and then the lower byte is ORed with it.
 There can be a time when, after you read the higher byte, the lower byte was incremented by the ISR.